How I Found the Strength to End My Relationship with an Abusive Girlfriend

 “Cured of what?”
 I said.

 “Your inability to get angry,” he said.
-“Somehow, somewhere along the line, you were told that getting angry was bad and now whenever you should get mad, something prevents you.
-You’re still angry, it’s just instead of coming out, that anger just worms its way into your stomach.”
+“Somehow, somewhere along the line, you were told that getting angry was bad, and now, whenever you should get mad, something prevents you.
+You’re still angry, but instead of coming out, that anger just worms its way into your stomach.”

 “And what’s that got to do with Sara?”